 The answer, as with many things in life isn’t particularly simple.
 To be able to better make this initial decision let’s look at the difference between the backup options.

 WordPress Backup Plugins

 Anyone familiar with WordPress will know what a plugin is.
-It a nutshell, it’s a quick an easy way to extend the functionality or add features to your WordPress website.
+In a nutshell, it’s a quick and easy way to extend the functionality or add features to your WordPress website.

 WordPress backup plugins have been available in various formats for quite some time now.
 They offer backup solutions that usually run independently from your WordPress hosting.
-In other words, you can host your website with pretty much anyone you want and then use a WordPress Backup Plugin to take a backup of your website.
+In other words, you can host your website with pretty much anyone you want and then use a WordPress Plugin when backing up your website.